 - The CSSC reserves the right to move any team up or down a division (regardless of where they registered) based on total registration numbers.
 The CSSC rarely runs odd numbered divisions, or divisions with a low number of teams, so in these cases division realignment is necessary.

 - If the CSSC feels that a division has a clear skill discrepancy during the regular season, teams may be moved up or down a division mid-season, or in some cases a division will be split come playoff time to allow for multiple Championships.

 - For certain sports, when possible, the CSSC incorporates a seeding round as part of the regular season schedule.
 In these cases, divisions will be re-aligned and standings reset after the completion of the seeding round.
 For 16 Week Leagues that incorporate a seeding round, standings will not always be reset after the completion of the seeding round, but division realignment will still occur.

 This division will feature teams that may have some skilled players, but also many inexperienced players.
 If several of the players are skilled in dribbling, passing or shooting, the team should move up to a higher level.
 Teams in this division must have a “fun first” approach to every game.
 In this division, sportsmanship ratings will have a more direct impact on each team's standings than in higher divisions.

 This division is for more experienced players and teams.
 Most players can dribble, pass and shoot the ball with accuracy, and the team is looking for more of a challenge than the Recreational level.
 Not all players in this division are highly skilled; but teams typically have a few players who are experienced in the fundamentals of the sport.

 This division is for teams that are experienced in the sport of Soccer.
 Intermediate teams are looking for more of a challenge than the Recreational Plus level.
-Most players on the team are skilled in dribbling, passing and shooting the ball, although not every player in this division is highly skilled.
-Teams in this division typically have a few very strong players.
+Most players on the team are skilled in dribbling, passing and shooting the ball and teams in this division typically have a few very strong players.